 Our priorities are your priorities, that’s why Labour is putting families first.

-Additionally, the government’s failure to provide proper funding and solve the crisis in adult social care means that 65 pence in every pound of the council tax you pay goes on supporting elderly and vulnerable residents in our Borough.
+Additionally, the government’s failure to provide proper funding and solve the crisis in adult social care means that around 60 pence in every pound of the council tax you pay goes on supporting elderly and vulnerable residents in our Borough.
 We will use this money more effectively by working with partners in the NHS to re-design our local services and help adults to live longer, happier and healthier lives.

 Using new technologies, we will help you and your relatives to retain dignity in old age.
 We will support people who wish to stay in their own homes for longer to do so, and we will develop a new support service where personal assistants provide direct care to elderly residents and support families and communities to help with care too.